infosecmanav/ManavSurti/README.md

-- 👋 Hi, I’m @manav2451
+- 👋 Hi, I’m Manav Surti
 - 👀 I’m interested in Cyber Security , Devlopment ...
 - 🌱 I’m currently learning & practicing Cyber securtiy
 - 💞️ I’m looking to write a Research paper
-- 📫 You to reach me at manavsurti2451@gmail.com
+- 📫 You can reach me at manavsurti2451@gmail.com

 <!---
 manav2451/manav2451 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.